-training, The aspirin or placebo tablets will be packaged in blisters and cartons with 100 tablets.
-Each package will be numbered.
-If the intravenous route is required, an S unblinded nurse will be required to prepare extemporaneous dose of 100 mg of aspirin or placebo.
-In the aspirin arm, the patient will be injected, after reconstitution, 100 mg of aspirin into a 100 mL NaCl 0.9% bag.
+The acetylsalicylic acid or placebo tablets are packaged in vials with 100 tablets.
+Each package is numbered.
+If the intravenous route is required, an unblinded nurse is required to prepare extemporaneous the dose of 100 mg of acetylsalicylic acid or placebo.
+In the aspirin arm, the patient will be injected, after reconstitution, 100 mg of acetylsalicylic acid into a 100 mL NaCl bag.
 In the placebo arm, the patient will receive 100 mL of NaCl 0.9%.
-The unblinded nurse will not participate in the patient care during the hospitalisation.
+The unblinded nurse will not participate at the patient care during the hospitalisation.

-Blind may be lifted in case of a haemorrhagic event or in case of an accidental or intentional taking by a person other than the participant, only if unblinding may influence medical management of the acute situation, at the clinician's discretion.
+Blind may be lifted in case of hemorrhagic event or in case of accidental or intentional taking by a person other than the participant, only if unblinding may influence medical management of the acute situation, at the clinician's discretion.

-Follow-up during hospitalisation
+Follow-up during hospitalization (figure)

-Standard-of-care management and follow-up will be delivered according to French guidelines, including antibiotic systemic treatment, oxygen therapy, invasive and non-invasive ventilation if needed and prevention of thromboembolic disease.
-Site-of-care decision, as well as microbiological sampling, mode of radiological diagnostic confirmation, antibiotic choice and duration, will be at the treating clinician's discretion.
-CV follow-up and monitoring during the hospital stay will include a weekly report of MACE, weekly ECG and collection of severe and non-severe haemorrhagic events.
-Study treatment will be administered daily in tablet form if the oral route is deemed feasible by the clinician, and intravenously if not (figure 2).
+Standard-of-care management and follow-up will be delivered according to French guidelines [24] including antibiotic systemic treatment, oxygen therapy, invasive and non-invasive ventilation if needed and prevention of thromboembolic disease.
+Site-of-care decision as well as microbiological sampling, mode of radiological diagnostic confirmation, antibiotic choice and duration will be at the treating clinician's discretion.
+CV follow-up and monitoring during hospital stay will include weekly report of MACE, weekly ECG, and collection of severe and non-severe hemorrhagic events.
+Study treatment will be administered daily in tablet form if the oral route is deemed feasible by the clinician, and intravenously if not.